anakinlong/Project-Euler/README.md

 questions.Q1.sum_of_multiples([3, 5], range(1, 1000))
 ```

+Alternatively, you can get the question text, answer, or any additional explanation from any answered question by using the `question`, `answer`, and `explanation` functions that are defined in this script. `all_answers` returns a dictionary mapping each question number to its answer.

 ## lib

 In the `questions` directory there is a `lib` library, containing useful code which is often required for multiple questions.
 In `lib` there is also a `profiling` module, which contains the code I use to measure the performance of my solutions.